 All Kickbox recipients are required to have a faculty or staff member sponsor their idea.
 The role of the sponsor is to make sure the idea or project has some basis in reality, and to provide you with guidance during your project.
+You’ll meet with them several times during the Spring.
 The sponsor should have experience in the domain you’ll be exploring with your Kickbox.
 Learn more about sponsor expectations.

 How do I find a faculty/staff sponsor?